vLeapGroup/warps-specs/SPECS-v0.1.md

 ### Clients

-Any client application may accept encoded Warp identifiers or aliases through a query parameter `warp-to`.
+Any client application may accept encoded Warp identifiers or aliases through a query parameter `mvx-warp`.

 Clients fetch Warp information from the blockchain and generate a UI with actions based on the parameters.
 When a user clicks an action, the client reacts based on the Action Type.
 For transactions, it constructs the transaction based on defined parameters and prompts the user to sign and broadcast it to the blockchain network.

 A simple default client will be provided as part of the development of this protocol / standard.
-For example: `https://tobeannounced.com?warp-to=<your-warp-id>`
+For example: `https://tobeannounced.com?mvx-warp=<your-warp-id>`

 ![Warp UI Demo](./assets/warp-ui-demo.png)

 But Warps may be easily integrated into other clients like wallets too:

-- [xPortal](https://xportal.com): e.g. accept `https://xportal.com?warp-to=delegate` to display a UI in-app
+- [xPortal](https://xportal.com): e.g. accept `https://xportal.com?mvx-warp=delegate` to display a UI in-app
 - [Multiversᕽ Browser Extension](https://xportal.com): e.g. to unwrap Warp links shared on X.com and inject a generate UI with on-chain actions directly within Posts

 ### SDKs